grabla66/CAN_BUS/README.md

-The python code can_from_csv.py is run from a Raspberry Pi4 Model B, but should work on all Pi models.
+The python script, can_from_csv.py, is run from a Raspberry Pi4 Model B, but should work on all Pi models.

 It is written around the inno-maker USB2CAN device.
 This device is connected to the Pi via a single USB lead.